webplatform/docs-wpd/Infrastructure/procedures/Rebuilding_Semantic_Media_Wiki_when_job_queue_is_going_out_of_control/index.md

 === In detail ===

-# Find the cron entries mentioning 'runJob.php' and comment them.
-This can be found by searching (grep -rli 'runJob' /srv/salt) in the salt state files.
-The job are assigned to the "www-data" user on the strongest app server (e.g. app4).
+* Find the cron entries mentioning 'runJob.php' and comment them.
+This can be found by searching (<code>grep -rli 'runJob' /srv/salt</code>) in the salt state files.
+The job are assigned to the "<code>www-data</code>" user on the strongest app server (e.g. app4).
-# Make sure no job is running.
+* Make sure no job is running.
 The following shows it is fine.
 <syntaxhighlight>
 root@deployment:~# salt 'app*' cmd.run 'ps aux | grep runJob'
 app1: